 The use of anti-fouling paints is common for boats kept in water.
 Be aware of environmental regulations that may govern your paint choice.
 These regulations may affect which paint may be used, and also the application or removal.
-Contact your local boating authorities for more information
+Contact your local boating authorities for more information properly tuned to reduce emissions and improve performance and economy.

-EXPLOSION/FIRE/HAZARD:

-Ventilate when painting or cleaning.
+EXPLOSION/FIRE/HAZARD: Ventilate when painting or cleaning.
 Ingredients may be flammable and/or explosive.